marvinsjsu/quotes-n-jokes/README.md

 ## Project Description

-Being a big fan of the show, Ted Lasso, I built this page to re-live some of its many funny moments.
-It's built with plain JavaScript to manipulate the DOM and uses the [MediaDevices API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) and [Voice RSS](https://www.voicerss.org/) for text-to-speech.
+This project was built with HTML, CSS, and plain JavaScript to manipulate the DOM.
+It also uses the [MediaDevices API](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) and [Voice RSS](https://www.voicerss.org/) for text-to-speech.
 The quotes come from [Ted Lasso Quotes API](https://tedlassoquotes.com/).

 ![Quotes-n-Jokes screenshot](https://marvinsjsu.github.io/portfolio/assets/quotes.png)